 AC & DC motors

 These are types of motors based on the type of electricity that powers them.
-The AC motors are powered with alternating current.
-These were the first time of engines, and they produce considerable noise.
+The AC motors are powered by alternating currents.
+These were the first time engines, and they produce considerable noise.
 Also, the AC motors operate at a constant speed.

 These are powered by direct current electricity.
 These are the modern motors, and if you check most of the new garage door openers, you’ll find these motors.
 They are quieter than the former.
 Also, their operation is friendly.
 These motors start slowly, and their speed increases gradually, reducing the speed when about to stop.
 This removes the jerking effect associated with the AC motors.